audioxide/data/data/posts/20180108-listening-parties-qotsa-reddit-playlist.md

 ---

-*This is part of a series in which two or more members of the Audioxide team listen to an album for the first time.&nbsp;Any moments of interest or insight are purely coincidental.*

-[“You Think I Ain’t Worth a Dollar, But I Feel Like a Millionaire”]
+## “You Think I Ain’t Worth a Dollar, But I Feel Like a Millionaire”

 **André**
-Still one of my favourite album opener of all time.
-That explosion still blows my mind.
+Still one of my favourite album opener of all time That explosion still blows my mind

 **Fred**
-‘Prepare to have your mind expanded, friend.’
+‘Prepare to have your mind expanded, friend’

 **André**
-I think a big part of why people find Nick Oliveri’s screaming tolerable is because it’s quite low in the mix.
-And nicely mixed, furthermore.
+I think a big part of why people find Nick Oliveri’s screaming tolerable is because it’s quite low in the mix And nicely mixed, furthermore
 I hear a lot of people say ‘I don’t like scream vocals in metal… except when QOTSA did it’

 **Fred**
 I think it’s because they treat it as part of something bigger Rather than the main event

-[“No-one Knows”]
+## “No-one Knows”

 **André**
 That 1-2 combo is SO good